Brett Kavanaugh hearing repeatedly interrupted by Dem objections, protests

 “We have said for a long period of time that we were going to proceed on this very day and I think we ought to give the American people the opportunity to hear whether judge Kavanaugh should be on the Supreme Court or not,” Grassley said.

-Texas Republican Sen. John Cornyn suggested Democrats would be “held in contempt of court” if they behaved that way in a court of law.
+Texas Sen. Cornyn suggested Democrats would be “held in contempt of court” if they behaved that way in a court of law.

-“This whole process is supposed to be a civil one where people get to ask questions and we get to get answers,” Cornyn said.

 Grassley called for “proper respect and decorum.”